synacker/daggy/README.md

 **Daggy** can be helpful for developers, QA, DevOps and engenieers for debug, analyze and control distributed network systems, for example, based on microservice architecture.

-**Daggy** is serverless solution and don't require installation on remote servers.
+**Daggy** is serverless, cross-platform solution and don't require installation on remote servers.
 Commands execution work under SSH transport protocol or via local terminal.

 [Getting Started](https://docs.daggy.dev/getting-started)